 The following sources emissions have been assessed as relevant, are captured within the emissions boundary, but are not measured (quantified) in the carbon inventory.
-These emissions are accounted for through an uplift factor.
 They have been non-quantified due to one of the following reasons:

 - 1. Immaterial <1% for individual items and no more than 5% collectively - 2.
 Cost effective Quantification is not cost effective relative to the size of the emission but uplift applied. - 3.
 Data unavailable Data is unavailable but uplift applied.
 A data management plan must be put in place to provide data within 5 years. - 4.
 Maintenance Initial emissions non-quantified but repairs and replacements quantified.